Ketel Marte Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.9 K/9, the fifth-worst in the league.
+- The pitching staff for the Rockies has a collective eight K/9, which ranks 25th in MLB.

-- The Rockies have a 5.16 team ERA that ranks 27th among all MLB pitching staffs.
+- The Rockies' 5.38 team ERA ranks 28th among all league pitching staffs.

-- Rockies pitchers combine to give up 36 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- The Rockies rank 23rd in baseball in home runs surrendered (38 total, 1.4 per game).

-- Davis (0-0) gets the starting nod for the Rockies, his third of the season.
+- The Rockies are sending Gomber (1-4) to make his sixth start of the season.
+He is 1-4 with a 9.28 ERA and 15 strikeouts through 21 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.